 Shocking a pool is part of the regular pool maintenance that needs to be carried out to keep the water quality in good condition.
-It is important to know when is it safe to go back in the pool after shocking.
+It is important to know how long after you shock a pool can you swim and be safe.